 Techniques employed here have been or are currently being included in the REMAX software.
 REMAX can address groundwater management problems ranging from regional sustained yield planning; to conjunctive water use (coordinated use of groundwater and surface waters); to sophisticated contaminant plume management.
 To achieve this functional range, REMAX employs a suite of simulation and optimization approaches.
 It can efficiently address large linear optimization problems having thousands of decision and state variables, as well as complex nonlinear plume management problems having relatively few variables.

 Peralta, R. C., "Optimal Groundwater Remediation System Design Via Phased Response Surface Optimization" (1988).
-CEE Faculty Publications.
+Civil and Environmental Engineering Faculty Publications.
 Paper 1162.